Gary Moeller, former Michigan and Lions coach, dies at 81 - WHIZ News

 Moeller struggled in his first head coaching job, going 6-24-3 from 1977 to 1979 at Illinois.
 He returned to work for Schembechler and later made a successful transition to coaching offense and became an innovative coordinator.

-With a relatively wide-open approach and willingness to throw the ball as head coach, he helped Desmond Howard win the Heisman Trophy in 1991 during a stretch in which the Wolverines won 19 straight Big Ten games.
+With a relatively wide-open approach and willingness to throw the ball as head coach, he helped Desmond Howard win the Heisman Trophy in 1991 during a stretch in which the Wolverines set a Big Ten record by winning 19 straight conference games.

+“He was one of the giants in modern football history at Michigan,” Brandstatter said.

+He is survived by his wife, Ann, their daughters, Susan, Amy and Molly, and their son, Andy, who was a linebacker and captain for the Wolverines and an assistant coach for the Cleveland Browns.